sathishmangati/Cohort-Analysis/README.md

 # Customer Retention Analysis and Visualization Project for Delivery Platform for Food and Merchandise

-This project is part of the BI Developer Internship 2022 assignment.
+This project is part of the University assignment.
 The goal is to analyze customer retention and build insightful visualizations based on provided datasets.

 ## Project Overview